jprusik/steam-receipt-bookmarklet/README.md

 Usage
 -----
 Simply create a new bookmark with the contents of the js file.
-When you're on your account page, click the bookmarklet to get a pop-up summary of your account spending.
+When you're on your account page, click the bookmarklet to get a summary of your account spending.

 Limitations/Known Issues
 ------------------------
-Unfortunately, this script can only parse US accounts at the moment.
-Other currencies and languages further complicate parsing.

 Steam does track key redemptions (from game bundles, retail purchase, etc), but has no way of knowing how much you paid for it, so those costs are excluded.

 Author
 ------
-Jonathan Prusik @jprusik [www.classynemesis.com](http://www.classynemesis.com)
+Jonathan Prusik @jprusik [www.classynemesis.com](http://www.classynemesis.com) Thomas Andresen